Garfield County’s two largest school districts take differing approaches on pandemic precautions

 One teacher, Megan Currier, said she accepted masks “if that’s what we need to do now” but hoped they would go away soon.

 “I’m missing the expressions on their faces,” she said of her students.
-“It’s harder to get too know and build those relationships.
+“It’s harder to get to know and build those relationships.
 I hope people are pushing hard to get rid of them as soon as possible.”

 Support Local Journalism